 that often and the heavier categories seldom fight.

-began during the reign of Rama VII before the Second World War.
-During
+courtyards, began during the reign of Rama VII before the Second World

-the war, they gradually disappeared but mushroomed again soon afterwards
+War.
+During the war, they gradually disappeared but mushroomed again

-- Muay Thai had not lost any of its appeal.
-The boxers from up-country
+soon afterwards - Muay Thai had not lost any of its appeal.
+The boxers

-they fought in full colour fury on television.
-Thailand's Channel 7
+Later, they fought in full colour fury on television.
+Thailand's Channel

 four Thai television stations broadcast free to millions of Muay Thai